vasi/aptkeeper/README.md

 #### aptkeeper sync

-Install and remove packages to match the
+Install and remove packages to match the keeper files

 #### aptkeeper diff